Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 One Day in Miami Itinerary

-You can also use this as a guide if you have only one day in Miami itinerary or can plan a day trip to Miami.
+For those who want a one day in Miami itinerary or planning a day trip to Miami!

 Start by seeing the iconic neighborhood of Little Havana and the splendid murals at Wynwood in Downtown Miami.

 Cross the causeway and see Ocean Drive and the Art Deco buildings.

 Dine in Espanola Way then head to South Beach.